rishi-m100/StudyBud/README.md

 ## Features

-Use of LLM to create a useful study plan and practice questions.
+Use of LLM to create a useful study plan and practice questions

 Implementation of OpenAI API to suit the application